neuroimaging-mug/R2s-mapping/README.md

 This repository cotains MATLAB scripts used in Soellrad et al. 2019 for R2* and myelin water fraction (MWF) estimation in presence of macroscopic field variations for 2D spoiled gradient-echo sequences.

 To demonstrate the usage one simulation example and two in-vivo examples of a single subject for R2* and MWF mapping are provided.
-The in-vivo examples contain all steps starting from coil combination until the different maps obtained with the investigated models.
+The in-vivo examples contain all postprocessing steps from coil combination to the R2* and MWF maps obtained with the different models.

 If you find the provided scripts useful for your work, please cite: